gerritjandebruin/home-assistant/README.md

 - [x] Add button to control lights in bike shed.
 - [x] Add Home Assistant app to my Nokia 7.2.
 - [x] Add some screenshots to this repo.
-- [ ] Make doorbell working again.
+- [x] Make doorbell working again.
 - [ ] Add some info about Docker images/ addons used.
-- [ ] Move from Keepass to Bitwarden
 - [ ] Add section about experiences on some devices.
 - [ ] Add pipeline tests to this repo.
 - [ ] Learn how to write own Python code for visualizations in Lovelace.
 This could help to see how much each lamp was on in the past $x$ days.
-- [ ] Add doorsensor to bathroom.
+- [x] Add doorsensor to bathroom.
 - [ ] Make this as well for our boat!

 [^1] This claim needs still some verification.
 At least the corridor Utrecht - Amsterdam/ Schiphol/ Den Haag/ Rotterdam/ Leiden/ Amersfoort/ Baarn is running at this place.
 That makes more than one train per minute.